Anastasia-Labs/direct-offer/README.md

 ### How can this project facilitate P2P trading?

-This project fulfills the conerstone requirement of a trusted Escrow, over seeing the trade in the form of a smart contract.
-It locks the seller's assets in it until a buyer provides the required ask or the seller wishes to cancel the offer and claim the funds back.
+This project fulfills the cornerstone requirement of a trusted Escrow, over seeing the trade in the form of a smart contract.
+It locks the seller's assets in the contract until a buyer provides the required ask price or the seller wishes to cancel the offer and claim the funds back.

 ### Details

 #### Basics of a single offer

 A seller sends the assets he wishes to exchange, to the contract, thus locking the funds therein.
-This UTxO contains a datum which specifies the "creator" of the offer and the assets wished in return, "toBuy" the offered assets.
+This UTxO contains a datum which specifies the "creator" of the offer and the assets wished in return, "toBuy" indicates the price.
 ```
 data PDirectOfferDatum (s :: S)
   = PDirectOfferDatum